Skip to content

 From the ACE TUI:

 On the Axe tab, press r while a chop row is selected to launch that exact (lumberjack, chop) manually.
-The run uses the chop's configured environment, timeout, and (for agent chops) prompt — but bypasses any run_every cadence because the user explicitly asked for it.
-The TUI does not block while the launch happens; once the subprocess (or agent) has started, the new run becomes the newest entry in the chop's run history and the detail panel switches to it.
+The run uses the chop's configured script, environment, and timeout, but bypasses any run_every cadence because the user explicitly asked for it.
+The TUI does not block while the script runs; once the subprocess starts, the new run becomes the newest entry in the chop's run history and the detail panel switches to it.

 If the selected chop already has a live script run in flight for the same (lumberjack, chop), r notifies and skips the launch rather than starting an overlapping duplicate.
-Agent chops keep the existing live-agent dedupe semantics (prompt-hash based).
 On non-chop rows — lumberjack rows and running bgcmd rows — r is a no-op; on a completed bgcmd row, r continues to re-run the bgcmd.

 Manual runs participate in Ctrl+N / Ctrl+P history navigation just like scheduled runs.
 The chop-detail header marks them with a Source: manual chip so it is easy to tell at a glance why a run started.